harishravi121/schoolclass1to4in1995/README.md

 Speedo meter testers looked as precursors to first electro mechanical computers.

-A note to add is the mechanical calculator in museum and vacuum tube computer which are amazing to use someday on a sponsored trip.
+A note to add is the mechanical calculator in museum and vacuum tube computer which are amazing to use someday on a sponsored trip. of  1600-1800s